 Edge 530 includes this database in the integrated maps, so the maps for routes are not only for roads or large rural roads, there are also interesting trails for cycling, along with evaluations of those routes.

-However, first you have to unlock the maps, for which you have to access your Trailforks account (free of charge).
-In the navigation menu you have to go to the option "Navigate mon bike routes" and you will be asked to log in via your mobile phone, then the Trailforks data will be unlocked.
+Of course, first you have to unlock the maps, for which you must access your Trailforks account (free).
+In the navigation menu you must go to the option "Nave rutas bici mon" and you will be asked to log in through your cell phone, and then the Trailforks data will be unlocked.

 This is different from the existing Trailforks Connect IQ application (which is pre-loaded on the device), where you can take advantage of Trailforks integration by downloading routes from your account, etc. But you don't need an Edge 530 for that, you can install it on any other Connect IQ compatible computer.